Growth of Mutual Fund Industry in India

 UTI Linked Scam

 In the early 2000s, some ULIPs faced criticism for high charges and opaque structures, leading to regulatory intervention and changes in product guidelines.
-In the span of 24 years during its monopoly, UTI successfully cultivated an extensive investor base and managed assets totaling Rs 67 billion, a milestone achieved by 1988.
+In the span of 24 years during its monopoly, UTI successfully cultivated an extensive investor base and managed assets totalling Rs 67 billion, a milestone achieved by 1988.

 Axis Mutual Fund’s Front-running Fraudulent Scheme